-What are the different weights of fabric and what should I look for?
+What are the different weights of thread and what should I look for?

 Honestly, I’ve never looked at weight when deciding on which thread to buy for my project.
 I went to my sewing room to see what different weights I could find, and out of all of my threads, I only found a weight listed on two of them.
 So I don’t even know what weighted thread I have.
-It might be important to know what you need for special projects, but for the most part, I don’t think it’s a factor you need to worry about.
+It might be important to know what you need for special projects, but for the most part, I don’t think it’s a factor you need to worry about when learning to sew.

 I did do some research so I could learn about the different weights and here is what I found.
 When looking for thread weight on a spool of thread, sometimes it looks like “No 40” or “50/3”.
 The first thing you need to know is, the higher the thread weight number, the thinner the thread.
 And if the weight number looks like a fraction like “50/3” it means it has a weight of 50 and is three ply.
 50 wt is a common thread weight.